-Fairfield Sew-Along: The Shirt Sleeve Placket
+Fairfield Button-up Sew-Along: Day 9 - The Shirt Sleeve Placket

 Today we learn how to sew a shirt sleeve placket.
 There are many approaches to sleeve plackets such as a simple bound edge or a delicate slit with a facing, but the tower placket is the best choice for menswear.
 It is very sturdy and produces a great structured appearance.
 If you examine store-bought men’s shirts you will likely struggle to find anything other than the classic tower placket on each sleeve.

 There are a few different ways to assemble a tower placket.
 In the fashion industry it is common to use two pattern pieces: The main tower (which is the part of the placket you actually see) and a separate binding piece for the inner half of the slit/vent.

 At first we drafted our shirt placket in this manner but, after examination of every shirt sewing pattern that I could find (as well as an extensive search of tutorials on sewing a tower placket) it became apparent that there are more resources available in the sewing community for a different sort of tower placket – the sort that uses only one pattern piece.
 We decided to switch to this style of tower placket so that it is easier for you to find help within the sewing community if it is your first time sewing a sleeve placket!

 After trying both methods, I have come to the conclusion that both the two piece and one piece tower placket are equal – neither is more difficult to sew and the finished plackets appear exactly the same.
 I don’t really know why the industry and the sewing community have developed two different ways to sew a shirt placket but I am curious to find out.
 The only reason I can think of is that we sewists prefer to cut out fewer pieces so that we can get sewing sooner!
 Probably not much of a convincing reason!
 Do you have a better explanation?

 The key to sewing a great placket is to mark thoroughly and sew precisely as a result of your markings.